Rules and legislations influencing and affecting Open Science

 EU rules and legislations influence and affect open science at EU and national levels.

-Here we try to structure EU policies according two lines: EU own funded research projects and EU’s Digital Single Market initiatives (which have a different impact on Member states depending on how binding and directly applicable they are).
+Here we try to structure EU policies according to two lines: EU own funded research projects and EU’s Digital Single Market initiatives (which have a different impact on Member states depending on how binding and directly applicable they are).

 OPEN SCIENCE POLICIES IN EU RESEARCH:

-In the area of research, the EU’s shared competence is limited to its own research programmes.
+In the area of research, the EU’s shared competence is limited to its own research programs.
 According to Art.
-4 (3) TFEU “In the areas of research, technological development and space, the Union
+4 (3) TFEUIn the areas of research, technological development and space, the Union shall have the competence to carry out activities, in particular, to define and implement programs; however, the exercise of that competence shall not result in Member States being prevented from exercising theirs.

-chronology of the milestones shows the range of EU’s own open access and open science policies, ranging from studies and reports to recommendations and sets of rules.
-One of the first official EU open access policies as a binding set of rules for researchers were the ERC Scientific Council Guidelines for Open Access (2007) and the Open Access pilot in the seventh Framework Programme.
+A chronology of the milestones shows the range of the EU’s own open access and open science policies, ranging from studies and reports to recommendations and sets of rules.
+One of the first official EU open access policies as a binding set of rules for researchers was the ERC Scientific Council Guidelines for Open Access (2007) and the Open Access pilot in the seventh Framework Programme.
+The reference for the Horizon 2020 programme is Article 29 of the Annotated Model Grant Agreement (AGA) and many guidelines and FAQs are published in the user’s manual.

 OPEN SCIENCE POLICIES WITHIN THE DIGITAL SINGLE MARKET (DSM)

 The DSM was one of the seven flagship initiatives of the Europe 2020 strategy, “A Digital Agenda for Europe“ (2010).
 It was launched in 2015 as a top priority of the Juncker Commission through the Communication of the Commission “A Digital Single Market Strategy for Europe” (COM (2015) 192).
 The DSM is about allowing the free movement of data within the EU.
 It concerns mainly telecoms regulation, copyright, and data protection legislation.
-Till 2019, about 30 legislative initiatives were presented within the frame of the Digital Single market.
-Which ones affect Open Science?
+Till 2019, about 30 legislative initiatives were presented within the frame of the Digital Single market Which ones affect Open Science?

-SPARC Europe, a non-profit organisation advocating open science, considers having successfully promoted open science during the negotiations in order to include the principles „open by default“, „FAIR“ (Findable, Accessible, Interoperable, Re-usable) and “as open as possible, and as closed as necessary.
+• Open Data and Public Sector Information Directive (Directive (EU) 2019/1024): Member States have to implement the directive into their national laws by 16 July 2021.
+The directive provides a common legal framework for public sector information and for publicly funded research data.
+SPARC Europe, a non-profit organisation advocating open science, considers having successfully promoted open science during the negotiations to include the principles „open by default“, „FAIR“ (Findable, Accessible, Interoperable, Re-usable), and “as open as possible, and as closed as necessary.
 (SPARC annual report 2019).
-Even if the concrete results will depend on the national transpositions of the directive, the text sets obligations to follow open science rules as far as publicly funded research data is concerned:
+Even if the concrete results will depend on the national transpositions of the directive, the text sets obligations to follow open science rules as far as publicly funded research data is concerned.

 Accordingly, article 10 states that “Member States shall support the availability of research data by adopting national policies and relevant actions aiming at making publicly funded research data openly available (‘open access policies’), following the principle of ‘open by default’ and compatible with the FAIR principles.
 In that context, concerns relating to intellectual property rights, personal data protection and confidentiality, security and legitimate commercial interests, shall be taken into account in accordance with the principle of ‘as open as possible, as closed as necessary’.
-Those open access policies shall be addressed to research performing organisations and research funding organisations.“
+Those open access policies shall be addressed to research performing organisations and research funding organisations.

-• The “Recommendation on access to and preservation of scientific information” from 2012 (2012/417/EU) had to be revised in 2018 in alignment with the Open Data and Public Sector Information Directive (see above) and in order to prepare the next Research Framework Programme (Horizon Europe):
+• The “Recommendation on access to and preservation of scientific information” from 2012 (2012/417/EU) had to be revised in 2018 in alignment with the Open Data and Public Sector Information Directive (see above) and to prepare the next Research Framework Programme (Horizon Europe):

 • Copyright Directive (Directive (EU) 2019/790), Member States have to implement the directive into their national laws by June 2021:

 According to SPARC Europe’s analysis, the new legislation will also have a big impact on research conditions.
 Fortunately, academic and scientific publications are excluded from the scope of the strongly criticised article 11 – now 15 (providing an exclusive right for press publishers when their press publications are shared online) and article 13 – now 17 (new licensing rules that render online content-sharing service providers responsible to monitor content uploaded by users on possible copyright infringement).
-However, the directive is known for having added hurdles in access and sharing of publications online (particularly through article 11/15 and 13/17) which will also affect researchers.
+However, the directive is known for having added hurdles in access and sharing of publications online (particularly through articles 11/15 and 13/17) which will also affect researchers.

-• General Data Protection Regulation (GDPR), immediately effective in May 2018 for all Member States
+• General Data Protection Regulation (GDPR), immediately effective in May 2018 for all Member States.

 The GDPR harmonizes privacy legislation across the EU member states.
 The GDPR does not concern all scientific disciplines as it is only relevant when scientists process personal data for research purposes.
 The regulation creates new obligations for researchers who must put in place appropriate safeguards.

-However, according to Gabe Maldoff’s article „How GDPR changes the rules for research”, the GDPR cannot be seen as a barrier to research; on the contrary it has a very broad definition of research and encourages innovation.
+However, according to Gabe Maldoff’s articleHow GDPR changes the rules for research”, the GDPR cannot be seen as a barrier to research; on the contrary, it has a very broad definition of research and encourages innovation.

 The GDPR creates numerous exemptions for researchers to process and store sensitive data, transfer personal data to third countries, or data processing without a subject’s consent.